wonyoungseo/streamlit-examples/03_auth_workaround/README.md

-# Authentication Function Workaround in Streamlit
+# Demonstration of Authentication Function Workaround in Streamlit